watarika/ComfyUI-SendToEagle-w-Metadata/README.md

 - Please check the following directory for supported extensions.
   - [py/defs/ext/](py/defs/ext/)

+## Known Issues
+- When using multiple instances of nodes equivalent to “CLIP Text Encode (Prompt)” within a loop, the first workflow execution works correctly.
+However, on subsequent executions, if the input to “CLIP Text Encode (Prompt)” remains unchanged and the node is not re-executed due to caching, the prompt cannot be retrieved correctly (All prompts in the loop will take the value from the first loop).
+This behavior is due to ComfyUI's caching mechanism, making a fix on the custom node side difficult.
+- Workaround: Explicitly input values into the node's positive/negative inputs.

 ## Change History
 - 2025/10/29 1.1.2 Fixed to correctly save the value for each loop iteration to metadata when called multiple times within a loop
 - 2025/10/29 1.1.1 Add the size of the filepath (list) to the output